 (4) Stop wasting your time stretching things that don't actually stretch

 It takes over 2000 pounds of pressure to cause the IT Band to "stretch" or change just 1%.
-So unless you're hiring a farmer to hoist a bull onto your outer leg, you're probably not stretching your IT Band as much as you think you are with some of the stretches that are out there on the web.
+So unless you're hiring a farmer to hoist a bull onto your outer leg OR you’re going to have a small car run you over, you're probably not actually stretching your IT Band as much as you think you are with some of the stretches that are out there on the internet.

 If you're going to foam roll or stretch, I'd recommend instead focusing on the more malleable areas of the hip that attach to the IT Band such as the gluteal muscle groups and the TFL (video below).